Pablitinho/Must-have-for-Linux/readme_jetson_zigbee.md

 ### If you have failure do:
-sudo usermod -a -G dialout $USER sudo chmod a+r+w /dev/ttyACM0
+sudo usermod -a -G dialout $USER sudo chmod a+r+w /dev/ttyACM0 sudo ls -l /proc/[0-9]/fd/ |grep /dev/ttyACM0

+You need to apply this on every reboot.
+To fix this you can use a ‘udev’ rule:

+udevadm info -a -n /dev/ttyACM0 | grep 'serial' get the serial to your device YOURSERIAL

+Create the rule file with:

+sudo vi /etc/udev/rules.d/99-usb-serial.rules

+add this line:

+SUBSYSTEM=="tty", ATTRS{idVendor}=="0451", ATTRS{idProduct}=="16a8", ATTRS{serial}=="YOURSERIAL", SYMLINK="ttyUSB.CC2531-01", OWNER="jetson"

+modify your Zigbee2MQTT config to adjust new SYMLINK name: nano /opt/zigbee2mqtt/data/configuration.yaml

+… serial: port: /dev/ttyUSB.CC2531-01 …

 ###  Apply this on every reboot
 udevadm info -a -n /dev/ttyACM0 | grep 'serial'